Deep Manifold Embedding for Hyperspectral Image Classification: Experimental Results

 Firstly, different $b$ can also significantly affect the performance of the developed method.
 Coincidentally, the performance of the proposed method achieves the best performance when $b$ is set to 5.
 Besides, the application of the Geodesic distance other than the Euclidean distance can improve the performance of the deep manifold embedding method.
 As Fig. \ref{fig:neighbor_pavia} shows, the proposed method can achieve 99.52\% over Pavia University data under Geodesic distance which is higher than 99.35\% under Euclidean distance.
-Over Indian Pines, just as Fig. \ref{fig:neighbor_indian} shows, the proposed method under Geodesic distance obtains an accuracy of 99.51\% outperforms that under Euclidean distance (99.32\%).
-From Fig. \ref{fig:neighbor_salinas}, it can be noted that over Salinas scene data, the proposed method under Geodesic distance can achieve 97.80\% which is better than 97.51\% under Euclidean distance.
+From Fig. \ref{fig:neighbor_salinas}, it can also be noted that over Salinas scene data, the proposed method under Geodesic distance can achieve 97.80\% which is better than 97.51\% under Euclidean distance.

-\subsection{Comparisons with the Samples-based Loss}
+\subsubsection{Comparisons with the Samples-based Loss}

-This work also compares the developed deep manifold embedding with other recent samples-based loss.
-Here, we choose three representative loss in prior works, namely the softmax loss, center loss \cite{center}, and structured loss \cite{lifted}.
-Table \ref{table:comparison_sample_class} lists the comparison results over the three data sets, respectively.
+This work also compares the developed deep manifold embedding with other recent {samples-based losses}.
+Here, we choose three representative {losses in prior works as baselines}, namely the softmax loss, center loss \cite{center}, and structured loss \cite{lifted}.
+Table \ref{table:comparison_sample_class} lists the comparison results over the two data sets, respectively.

-From the table, we can find that the proposed deep manifold embedding which can take advantage of the data manifold property within the hyperspectral image and preserve the manifold structure in the low dimensional features can be more fit for the classification task than these samples-based loss.
+From the table, we can find that the proposed deep manifold embedding which can take advantage of the data manifold property within the hyperspectral image and preserve the {manifold structure of each class} in the low dimensional features can be more fit for the classification task than these samples-based loss.
 Over the Pavia University data, the proposed method can obtain an accuracy of 99.52\% outperform the CNN trained with the softmax loss (98.61\%), center loss (99.28\%), and the structured loss (99.27\%).
-Over the Salinas Scene and Indian Pines data, the proposed method also outperforms these prior samples-based loss (see the table for details).
+Over the Salinas Scene data, the proposed method also outperforms these prior samples-based loss (see the table for details).